tjex/tjex.github.io/src/content/blog/2023/a-case-for-polishing-your-tools.md

 Then you may want to alias some other frequently typed commands.
-Now you have enough where you refactor them out into a separate file and source it in your `.zshrc`, which requires you to learn a bit of bash syntax, which leads you to writing little utility scripts that run fast and do whatever you want, *because it runs in the shell and the shell is the lowest level interface between you and the computer*.
+Now you have enough where you refactor them out into a separate file and source it in your `.zshrc`, which requires you to learn a bit of bash syntax, which leads you to writing little utility scripts that run fast and do whatever you want, because it runs in the shell and the shell is the lowest level interface between you and the computer.
 Your computer becomes a much more powerful tool for you, and it's nicely polished so that you *move fast* and *freely*.
 That's ace!

 Whenever someone says "polishing your tools is a trap, it's a bad thing", they're speaking of the extremes.
 Polishing your tools [ can be a great thing ](https://www.youtube.com/watch?v=9gUatBHuXE0).
-No-one wants to use a rusty hammer that gives them splinters.
+It's helped me learn a good amount of base knowledge in an engaging environment and rewarding environment.
+No-one wants to use a rusty hammer that gives them splinters, particularly if they can learn things a long the way by polishing and sanding it.
+As with everything, self control, moderation and keeping an end goal in mind is key.